Joho, Junet Board Private Jet To Pay Raila Visit In Dubai [Photos] -

 On Thursday, ODM members, Mombasa Governor Ali Hassan Joho and Suna East Member of Parliament Junet Mohamed shared photos aboard a private jet to Dubai.

-In a post shared on their social media handles, the two indicated that they were on their way to pay Raila a visit in the United Arab Emirates (UAE) country.
+In a post shared on their social media pages, the two indicated that they were on their way to pay Raila a visit in the United Arab Emirates (UAE) country.

 Kahawa Tungu understands that the 19-seater Airbus A318 ACJ was chartered from Constellation Aviation in Dubai.